 “This is important because it shows that auditory and visual areas interact very early when we identify people, and that they don’t work in isolation,” said Abel.
 “In addition to enriching our understanding of the basic functioning of the brain, our study explains the mechanisms behind disorders where voice or face recognition is compromised, such as in some dementias or related disorders.”

 Ariane Rhone, Ph.D., of the University of Iowa, and Kyle Rupp, Ph.D., of Pitt, are co-first authors.
-Additional authors of the study are Dan Tranel, Ph.D., and Matthew Howard, III, Ph.D., both of the University of Iowa; and Jasmine Hect, Ph.D., and Emily Harford, Ph.D., both of Pitt.
+Additional authors of the study are Dan Tranel, Ph.D., and Matthew Howard, III, Ph.D., of Iowa; and Jasmine Hect, Ph.D., and Emily Harford, Ph.D., both of Pitt.

 PHOTO DETAILS: (click image for high-res version)